Your guide to meal prepping, and the containers that make it easy | CNN Underscored

 Collapsible meal prep containers are helpful for when you finish your food but don’t want the bowl to take up too much space on the way home or in your cabinets.
 These leakproof containers are freezer-safe and a good choice for people with limited space.

-Produce that’s gone off in the refrigerator is a frustrating part of meal prep; these produce storage containers help to keep expensive fruits and veggies fresher, longer.
+Produce that’s gone off in the refrigerator is a frustrating part of meal prep; these produce storage containers help to keep expensive fruits and veggies fresher for longer.

 Oxo Good Grips Salad Container ($18.99; macys.com)

 Salads can be a pain to meal prep, since you typically don’t want to combine all the ingredients until you’re ready to eat.
-Try out this leakproof round container for your next meal prep, which even features a plate and dressing cup for a takeout worthy salad.
+Try out this leakproof round container for your next meal prep, which even features a plate and dressing cup for a takeout-worthy salad.

 Signora Ware Condiment Cups Containers With Lids, Set of 6 ($9.69; amazon.com)